 - Child support.
 You may not need money now, but your situation may change.
 You may need help from the father to raise your child.

 - Medical reasons.
 Many diseases are passed from parents to children.
 If a child knows the genetic history of his parents, he may be able to detect early hereditary diseases or avoid a lifestyle that will bring on diseases such as strokes, heart attacks, and diabetes.

-	- The father signs a paper ("declaration of acknowledgment of paternity") in front of a notary and two witnesses.
-The site of the Louisiana Department of Health and Hospitals hosts the necessary forms.
+The website of the Louisiana Department of Health and Hospitals hosts the forms.

-	- A court can be asked to prove paternity.
-The mother, a father being asked to pay child support, or the state can ask a court to do this.
-But sometimes, a child can ask a court to decide paternity.
+A court can decide paternity.
+The mother may ask a court to decide paternity if a father refuses to acknowledge a child.
+A father being asked to pay child support or who wants custody or visitation of his child may also ask a court to decide paternity.
+The state can ask a court to decide paternity when certain benefits are being sought on behalf of the child.
+A child can ask a court to decide paternity.
 A court can even decide paternity after the father has died.